samsinghh/remindly/README.md

 # remindly

-A tiny, no-frills command-line tool to set a one-off reminder.
+A tiny cli tool to set a one-off reminder mainly for macOS.
 The reminder runs in the **background**, so you can close your terminal.
 When the time is up, it shows a desktop notification (on macOS) and records the reminder in a log file.